 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are usually more costly than regular phone calls.
+Phone calls made in jail are usually more expensive than regular phone calls.
 There are certain restrictions about how often you can use the phone, but inmates should keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the rules, an inmate’s ability to use the phone might get reduced or forbidden completely.

 Phone Number: (479) 394-2511